DavidSchirduan/technicalgrimoire/_posts/2025-01-17-valley-campaign-writeup.md

 ## Lyra's Tomb
 A brief summary of things that happened during the exploration of Lyra's Tomb:

+_Theo, Silcy, Eamon, Madrigal_

 - The Players descend an iron staircase.
-Ghosts from the distant past briefly merge with the Players, granting visions of Lyra performing to a crowd.
-A creeping darkness overtakes Lyra, but she seems to embrace it willingly.
+Ghosts from the distant past briefly merge with the Players, granting visions of Lyra performing to a crowd. ♠ A creeping darkness overtakes Lyra, but she seems to embrace it willingly.
 - A statue with a music box in its chest lies against a marble door.
 Madrigal cranks the music box, and the statue moves enough for Eamon to wedge the door open.
 - Within a large greenhouse a pink light streams in through the windows(even though they are underground?).
-Large humanoid plant beings wander slowly around the flower beds.
+Large humanoid plant hedgeforms wander slowly around the flower beds.
 The leader is playing a black vielle and the rest are crying red sap tears.
-Silcy engages in a musical duel with the leader, and is gifted the black vielle.
-Silcy realizes this was Lyra's ville, and it was given to her by a lover.
+Silcy engages in a musical duel with the leader, and is gifted the black vielle. ♠ Silcy realizes this was Lyra's ville, and it was given to her by a lover.
 Silcy continues to play the sad dirge, and the plant forms follow Silcy around instead.

+_Theo, Silcy, Eamon, Gerrick, Reefer_

+- While Silcy keeps the hedgeforms distracted with their playing, Reefer turns to smoke and explores the northeast room.
+Perfumed dead are digging a new alcove, and other alcoves lie filled with wooden caskets.
+- A poetry golem in distress runs into the greenhouse, through the marble door, and steals the paper from the first golem they meet at the foot of the iron staircase.
+It shoves the paper into it's own music box, and saunters back the way it came with a much more relaxed air.
+- The Players decide to follow the golem through the overgrown archway.
+When Silcy stops playing, the hedgeforms become aggressive.
+Two of them destroy one another, while the remaining three charge after The Players.
+Gerrick dispatches one with his fire knife, the others are cut to ribbons, dousing Silcy and Theo in the strange red tears of the Hedgeforms. ♠ Silcy's tattoos are dyed red, and pulse slightly, while Theo's metal leg is undergoing some chemical reation with the red tears.
+- In the next room is a large pool surrounded by benches and a walkway.
+The Players watch as the poetry golem walks right into the pool, submerging beneath the surface as it's music fades.
+However another golem is sitting on the bench, playing a sad melody.
+Several shades and perfumed dead surround it as if listening.
+- Gerrick dives into the pool, and sees evidence of dozens or hundreds of broken poetry golems littering the bottom.
+He remembers a vision of a pale woman crying with red markings like those of Silcy's pulsing red tears.
+- A large marble door to the south is locked, and reads, "Finger to lip, enter her chamber with reverence.
+However when The Players try to silence the poetry golem, the shades and perfumed dead get violent.
+The Players douse the perfumed dead with oil, and ignite them.
+But the shades flow right into Reefer, Gerrick, and Theo. ♠ They feel a strange heaviness, like carrying a great sadness.

+_Theo, Gerrick, Eamon, Madrigal, Reefer_

+- They enter the now open marble door to find a large black marble sarcophagus.
+It has a thin crack running through the top of it, and a subtle vibration hums from within.
+Gerrick peeks inside, but only sees a dark something lying within.
+- The Players work together to open the top, and a well-preserved corpse lies at the bottom.
+Her eyes snap open and she sits up, reaching for a white vielle.
+The Players try to offer comfort, but instead she starts playing an angry tune.
+She cries black tears as shades begin to rise from the floor: violent and angry.
+- Madrigal slaps the vielle from her hands.
+It cracks as it hits the floor.
+The corpse breaks into tearful sobs, and the shades fade away. ♠ Reefer holds her close, and her tears stain him like tattoos.
+Eventually she finds her voice and tells her story.
+This is Lyra, the famous poet from hundreds of years in the past.
+She was giving a performance in a small town when a dark shadow came over the stage.
+Everything went black and she woke up here.
+She knows that some powerful patron gifted her the white vielle, which has "From an admirer" inscribed on the back.
+She doesn't recognize the black vielle she was playing before, but it does have "When you are ready, follow me below" inscribed upon it.
+- Reefer helps Lyra out of the sarcophagus, and The Players discover a hidden stairway beneath it.
+The obsidian steps lead down into darkness.
+"I...I must follow these steps" Lyra says, as if in a dream.
+The Players join her, going down, down, down into the depths.
+- Eventually they come to a massive obsidian bridge that leads off into an unnatural blackness.
+The cavern is silent, no walls or ceiling can be seen beyond the range of their torches.
+"My fancy with death was always a romantic fiction; never a true goal or desire...until now.
+I feel drawn across that bridge; like a bride to her wedding ceremony.
+Thank you for your help." ♠ She offers both the white and black vielles to Silcy and with a sardonic smile she walks across the bridge humming her own funeral dirge.
+- The entire dungeon goes quiet, and The Players return to the greenhouse to decide their next steps.
+Reefer finds some black obsidian coins under a now still perfumed dead. ♠ Some believe these coins are a token of thanks from the realm of the dead.

+## DAY 19

+_Theo, Gerrick, Eamon, Madrigal, Reefer_

+**MORNING**.
+The Players return up the staircase to the town of Little Motte.
+A dozen perfumed dead lie around the statue; quiet and still.
+Several townsfolk also sleep nearby, as if deeply hungover.
+The Players close the entrance to the dungeon so no one notices.
+They return to the tavern amidst a tired celebration within.
+Eldora the bartender greets them with free drinks, "He did it!
+The sickness is cured.
+My Ambrosia is back to her terrible puns and beautiful smiles!"
+The players see the mayor taking full credit for the cure.

+The Players convince him to speak with them in private upstairs.
+He admits that he didn't know why the sickness was suddenly cured, but was relieved to have the problem solved and wanted the credit.
+The Players agree to give him the credit if he convinces the town to offer good trade deals to Ten Thorn Tavern (Tavern Features improved, special deals offerd).
+Methiew is in attendence, and looks suspiciously at The Players as the mayor tells an elaborate lie about how the sickness was cured.
+She tells The Players to meet her back here later tonight.
+"I will have questions for you", she says as she leaves the tavern.

+**AFTERNOON**.
+Eamon trails Methiew without beind seen.
+Methiew casts some minor spells, muttering about how they actually did it.
+Eventually she makes her way to the statue of Lyra, and discovers the secret panel leading to the dungeon below.
+Eamon reveals himself, and they both descend the staircase.
+Eamon tries to engage her in conversation, but she insists on silence.
+"I will figure out how you did it on my own."
+She re-traces the steps of the party, taking note of every detail.
+When she enters the room with the black marble sarcophagus she stops.
+"There is great power below...a place of death energy like none I've ever felt."
+She summons a torch of darkness and descends into the depths, barely containing her excitement.
+Eamon waits in the room, suspicious of any danger that might arise.
+When an ominous black fog rises from the steps, he is already out the door and running to the surface.

+Meanwhile, back at the tavern, Reefer, Gerrick, and Theo are feeling the effects of the shades that have joined them:
+- Reefer's shade demands earthly pleasures (food, drink, sleep)
+- Theo's and Gerrick's shades want..something.
+I need to review my notes.
+Will update later.

+**NIGHT**.
+Eamon catches up with The Players, and fills them in on the situation.
+They all return to the  sarcophagus to find that black fog has gotten even thicker, and spills out of the obsidian steps like a bubbling cauldron.
+They attempt to slide the sarcophagus back into place, hopefully blocking the strange fog from flowing any further.
+They manage to succeed, but both Madrigal and Theo come into direct contact with the fog. ♠ The fog is thick like mud, and turns their skin semi-transparent wherever they touch it.
+The flow has been halted...for now.
+But the dungeon is no longer silent, and perhaps there is something terrible stirring across that black bridge.

 ![valleyflowers_map_paths.jpg](/images/posts/valleyflowers_map_paths.jpg)